As an award-winning top 150 law firm, with over 250 staff based in offices across the country, you're never far from the advice you need.

 Martin is a Partner at Stephensons.
 He qualified as a solicitor in 1996 and has exclusively worked within the regulatory and criminal justice department since qualification.
 Before his career at Stephensons Martin worked within the legal department of a major insurance company.

 Martin has extensive experience in both the general criminal litigation section and regulatory section of the department.
 He has predominantly defended clients under investigation or before a court.
-Martin has also appeared in court as a prosecuting lawyer.
+Martin has also appeared in court as a prosecuting lawyer for public bodies which has given him an insight from the perspective of what would normally be his opponent.

 A key role for Martin is providing advice and assistance to those accused of criminal offences or breaches of regulation.
 The range of work undertaken includes the most serious crimes such as alleged violent or sex crimes, drugs offences, fraud offences or public order offences to minor ones where the impact can still have personal or professional consequences to the individual client.
 This extends to advising those who may not be formally under investigation but fear they may be drawn into a situation they have little to do with where early advice can make a significant difference to the long term direction or consequences to the individual concerned.
 It is often the case even minor matters can have a devastating impact on a person’s career or prospects.